suzannejmatthews/PDC-Unplugged/content/activities/MoreProcessorsNotAlwaysBetter.md

 * Know Tasks and threads: Understand what it means to create and assign work to threads/processes in a parallel program, and know of at least one way do that.

-* Comprehend Computation (decomposition strategies): Understand different ways to assign computations to threads or processes
+* Comprehend Computation Decomposition Strategies: Understand different ways to assign computations to threads or processes

-* Comprehend Performance Metrics (Speedup): Understand how to compute speedup, and what it means
+* Comprehend Speedup: Understand how to compute speedup, and what it means

-* Know Performance Metrics (Amdahl's Law): Know that speedup is limited by the sequential portion of a parallel program, if problem size is kept fixed
+* Know Amdahl's Law: Know that speedup is limited by the sequential portion of a parallel program, if problem size is kept fixed

 ### Algorithm Topics